Those who live in Butte County know that fall is arguably the prettiest time of year.

 Chico State Campus

-As a designated arboretum, Chico State has over 200 species of plants on its 132-acre campus.
-With such a variety, you’ll get quite the color show with a simple stroll.
-There are a variety of tours and self-guided walks available.
-We recommend following the path along Big Chico Creek to start.
+As a designated arboretum, the Chico State campus features over 200 species of plants across its 132-acre grounds, so you’ll get quite the color show with a simple stroll.

 The Esplanade

-This main north-south thoroughfare in Chico is lined with mature ginkgo biloba and other trees.
-A beautiful drive any time of year, The Esplanade pops with color in the fall, creating a distinctly Chico picture.
-One of our favorite views on the road is of the ginkgo near the Gateway Science Museum, which turns bright yellow for a brief and beautiful period.
+One of our favorite views on the road is near the Gateway Science Museum, where a tall ginkgo turns bright yellow for a brief and beautiful period.

 The Midway